OlivierDuchateau/FreeBSD-XFCE-4.15/README.md

 ### pkg being confused in upgrading libexo

-At present "pkg upgrade" gets confused about libexo, first installs `libexo-4.16.0` and later removes `libexo-0.12.11`, causing vital files (like libexo.so) to be absent.
+At present "pkg upgrade" gets confused about libexo, first installs `libexo-4.16.0` and later removes `libexo-0.12.11`, causing vital files (like libexo.so) to be removed.

 It looks like this is triggered by this conflict: